mallimuondu/django-login/README.md

 # django-login
-This is a django login project
+This is a django login project with and admin